Covid-19: Delhi seals off 20 ‘hotspots’, makes facial masks compulsory while stepping out

 The decisions were reportedly taken at an emergency meeting at Kejriwal’s home residence, which was attended by Sisodia as well as Health Minister Satyendar Jain and his department’s officials.

-The 20 hotspot areas are:
+The 20 containment areas are:

 - An entire street near Gandhi Park in Malviya Nagar